openaps/AndroidAPSdocs/docs/EN/Usage/ExportImportSettings.rst

 ==================================================
 * Best way to transfer settings file to a new phone is via USB cable or cloud service (i.e. Google Drive).
 * Manuals can be found on the web, i.e. `Android help pages <https://support.google.com/android/answer/9064445?hl=en>`_.
-* If you experience problems with the transfered file try another way to transfer file.
+* If you experience problems with the transferred file try another way to transfer file.